Best & Worst Honda Pilot Years

 I've taken a closer look at every Honda Pilot from 2003 until this years model and categorized the best & worst years in this guide.

-Ready to find your perfect Honda Pilot?
+Ready to find your ideal Honda Pilot?
 Buckle up!
 We’ve crunched the numbers and analyzed every model year to bring you the ultimate guide.

 From reliability scores to recall numbers, we’ve got it all covered.
 We’ll walk you through each generation, highlighting the stars and warning you about the duds.

-By the end, you’ll be a Pilot specialist, armed with all the information you need to make an intelligent choice.
+By the end, you’ll be a Pilot expert, armed with all the information you need to make a wise choice.

-Let’s hit the road – your ideal Honda Pilot is just around the corner.
+Let’s hit the road – your perfect Honda Pilot is just around the corner.

 Related:Best & Worst Honda Accord YearsBest & Worst Honda CR-V YearsBest & Worst Honda Civic Years